 Post-Transition IANA (PTI)

-In order to legally “ring fence” the IANA naming functions both functionally and legally from the ICANN entity, the CWG recommends the creation of a Post-Transition IANA PTI.
+In order to legally “ring fence” the IANA naming functions both functionally and legally from the ICANN entity, the CWG-Stewardship recommends the creation of a Post-Transition IANA (PTI).
 PTI would be a new legal entity in the form of a non-profit corporation or a limited liability company.
 The existing IANA naming functions department, administrative staff and related resources, processes, data and know-how would be legally transferred to PTI.

 At the outset, PTI would have as its sole member ICANN.
 PTI would be a “wholly owned subsidiary” of ICANN – in legal terms, an “affiliate” of ICANN if PTI is a California public benefit corporation without owners.
 ICANN would provide funding and administrative resources to PTI through an agreed upon budget.

-A contract would be entered between PTI and ICANN, which would give PTI the rights and obligations as the .
-The contract would provide for automatic renewal, but subject to potential non-renewal by ICANN if recommended by the periodic IANA Function Review (see further details below).
+A contract would be entered between PTI and ICANN, which would give PTI the rights and obligations as the IFO.
+The contract would provide for automatic renewal, but subject to potential non-renewal by ICANN if recommended by the IANA Function Review (see further details below).

 PTI Board

 As a separate legal entity, PTI would have a board of directors or managers.
 The PTI Board could be an ICANN-designated board and have the minimum statutorily required responsibilities and powers.
 The CWG-Stewardship expects that this would avoid the need to replicate the complexity of the multistakeholder ICANN Board at the PTI level, and maintain primary accountability at the ICANN level.
-Any issues that arise concerning the PTI and the PTI Board would be addressed through the overarching ICANN accountability mechanisms
+Any issues that arise concerning the PTI and the PTI Board would be addressed through the overarching ICANN accountability mechanisms.

-If PTI is organized as a California non-profit public benefit corporation, the PTI Board would be responsible for managing and directing the affairs of PTI.
-Each director of the PTI Board would owe fiduciary duties to PTI.
-The directors of PTI would also have statutorily-imposed obligations including: 1) keeping minutes of their proceedings; 2) electing officers; 3) issuing annual reports to the member; 4) responding to member requests for inspection of records; and 5) bringing and defending legal actions on behalf of PTI.
-If PTI is organized as a limited liability company, the responsibilities of the board of managers would be determined almost entirely by an operating agreement.
-The most flexible structure for PTI would be a Delaware limited liability company.
-Few responsibilities are mandated by the Delaware statute, and as a result, a limited liability company organized under Delaware law allows for significant governance flexibility.

 IANA Statement of Work (carryover of provisions noting updates)

-The issues currently addressed in the NTIA ICANN unctions ontract and related documents would be addressed either in the ICANN-PTI ontract or in ICANN bylaws and governance documents.
-Furthermore, the CWG-Stewardship expects that a number of existing provisions of the IANA Functions Contract will be carried over to the PTI Contract in the form of a Statement of Work (SOW), taking into account updates that will need to be made as a result of the changing relationship post-IANA Stewardship Transition as well as other recommendations outlined in ection III.
+The issues currently addressed in the NTIA ICANN Functions Contract and related documents would be addressed either in the ICANN-PTI contract or in ICANN bylaws and governance documents.
+Furthermore, the CWG-Stewardship expects that a number of existing provisions of the NTIA IANA Functions Contract will be carried over to the PTI Contract in the form of a Statement of Work (SOW), taking into account updates that will need to be made as a result of the changing relationship post-IANA Stewardship Transition as well as other recommendations outlined in Section III.
 An overview of provisions expected to be carried over can be found in Annex E.

 IANA Function Review